-The in-demand interior designer talks about replacing the new with the old and why saying goodbye is the hardest part.
+The in-demand designer talks about retrofitting the space with timeless style and why saying goodbye is the hardest part.

 The difference in the property is staggering.
 When were you brought on board?